ibm-cloud-docs/vmwaresolutions/sddc/sd_applyingupdates.md

   </tr>
 </table>

-## Procedure
+## Procedure to apply updates to Cloud Foundation instances

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** on the left navigation pane.
 2. In the **Cloud Foundation Instances** table, click the instance to update.
 3. On the **Summary** page, verify that all instance details are displayed correctly.
-Then click **Infrastructure** on the left navigation pane to verify the details on the **Infrastructure** page.
+Then, click **Infrastructure** on the left navigation pane to verify the details on the **Infrastructure** page.
-   If the details are not displayed, this might indicate a connectivity problem with the IBM CloudDriver Virtual Server Instance (VSI), as a result of a firewall rule or other networking issue.
-Resolve the problem before continuing with the next step, otherwise the update might fail.
+   If the details are not displayed, it might indicate a connectivity problem with the IBM CloudDriver Virtual Server Instance (VSI), as a result of a firewall rule or other networking issue.
+Resolve the problem before you continue with the next step, otherwise the update might fail.
 4. Click **Update and Patch** on the left navigation pane.
 5. Click the down arrow to expand the update that you want to apply and then complete one of the following steps:
    *  To start the update immediately, click the overflow menu icon in the **Actions** column of the update entry, and then click **Update Now**.
    *  To schedule a future update, click the overflow menu icon in the **Actions** column of the update entry, and then click **Schedule Update**.
 Select the date, time, and time zone when you want the update to be started.
 Click **OK**.
-6. If you are applying updates to Cloud Foundation instances in multi-site deployment configuration, a section titled **Steps Required to Update** is displayed.
-This section lists the update operations required for all instances in the multi-site deployment.
+6. If you are applying updates to Cloud Foundation instances in multi-site deployment configuration, a section titled **Steps Required to Update** is displayed, which lists the update operations that are required for all instances in the multi-site deployment.
 You must complete the steps in sequence by clicking **Apply Update** for each step.
 You must wait for the previous step to complete before you start the next step.

 ## Results

 1. Before an update operation is started, a health check for the instance is completed.
-If the health check fails, you are notified so you can fix the problem before applying the update.
+If the health check fails, you are notified so you can fix the problem before you apply the update.
-2. During updates that include VMware components updates, VMs may need to be migrated from ESXi servers to go into maintenance mode.
-If a VM has a local datastore, or CD-ROM mounted, this might prevent the VM migration.
+2. During updates that include VMware components updates, VMs might need to be migrated from ESXi servers to go into maintenance mode.
+The VM migration might be prevented if a VM has a local datastore or CD-ROM mounted.
 3. During the provisioning of a new environment, {{site.data.keyword.vmwaresolutions_short}} creates the **automationuser** ID that is used for instance management, including for applying updates.
 Do not change the password for this user ID.
 Changing the password might cause the update to fail.

 4. After you apply an update, a record appears in the software update status list, where you can view the detailed progress and status of the update.
 When the update is completed successfully, a record appears in the installed software updates list.